pandeysudip/SQL/README.md

 ## Sql-Alchemy
 To generate a visualization of the data
-1. Imported the SQL database into Pandas.
+1. Imported the SQL database into Pandas using sql-alchemy.

-2. Create a histogram to visualize the most common salary ranges for employees.
+2. Created a histogram to visualize the most common salary ranges for employees.

-3. Create a bar chart of average salary by title.
+3. Created a bar chart of average salary by title.